-Namakpara is one of the most easy to prepare savory snack, and with slight changes in the dough we prepare for Namakpara can give us many varieties of snacks, like plain or rolled papri for papri chat, mathri, etc. Even a combination of different types of flours can be used to prepare them.
+Namakpara is one of the most easy to prepare savory snack, and with slight changes in the dough, which we prepare for Namakpara can give us many varieties of snacks, like plain or rolled papri for papri chat, mathri, etc. Even a combination of different types of flours can be used to prepare them.
 But we will prepare those versions some other time.
 Today, we will be doing Namakpara with ajwain (carom seeds) flavour.

 Maida 2 cups